 That’s right, dear client: higher fees are probably better for you; the attorney is only entitled to a reasonable fee, and “What is reasonable depends on many things.”
 Aren’t you glad you asked?

-You know, I’m beginning to understand why poor Jonathan Stein in California is so confused about the notion of risk and the ethical obligation to negotiate contingency fees.
+You know, I’m beginning to understand why poor Jonathan Stein in California seems confused about the notion of risk and the ethical obligation to negotiate contingency fees.
 His p/i colleagues are all singing the old Mushroom Song for their clients.

 - see our farewell piece: “Understanding and Reducing Legal Fees” (Feb.
 28, 2009)